 Whichever route you choose for application security, based on your own unique needs, make sure that your security isn’t an afterthought.
 Put the safety of your users — and by extension, your business — first by following these best practices.

-If you’re looking for a team who can help you implement strong IoT security protocols during your development project, give the team at Very a shout.
-In the meantime, check out this handy guide to IoT development, and let us know if you have any questions.
+If you’re looking for a team who can help you implement strong IoT security protocols during your development project, give the team at Very a shout..